martinlt/crypto-messenger/README.md

   ALICE                                     BOB
 ```
-- Alice and Bob generate public and private keys.
+- Alice and Bob generate a 2048 bit pair of Diffie-Hellman public and private keys.
 ```
     O                                        O
    /|\                                      /|\